Sol Worth

 Sol Worth (August 19, 1922 in New York City – August 29, 1977) was a painter, photography and visual communication scholar.

+Biography

-His parents, Ida and Jacob Wishnepolsky, were Russian immigrants who worked in the garment industry and were active members of the International Ladies' Garment Workers' Union.
+Worth's parents, Ida and Jacob Wishnepolsky, were Russian immigrants who worked in the garment industry and were active members of the International Ladies' Garment Workers' Union.
 His first language was Yiddish, and he spoke virtually no English until he began school at age 5.
 Worth attended the founding class of the High School of Music and Art in New York City as an art student from 1936 until 1940; in 1937 one of his paintings was chosen to be part of a student exhibition at the Museum of Modern Art.
 Upon graduation from high school he attended the State University of Iowa, where he studied with the painter Philip Guston.
 He graduated in 1943 with a Bachelor of Fine Arts in painting, but entered the Navy before graduation and did not formally receive his diploma until already on board the USS Missouri in the Pacific.
 While in the Navy, Worth served as helmsman on the Missouri and was later assigned to Military Intelligence at the Joint Intelligence Center in Hawaii.

 In October 1945, Worth returned to New York City to marry Tobia Lessler, his college sweetheart.
 Their daughter, Debora M. Worth, was born in May, 1950.
 Worth remained in New York City on inactive duty with the Navy until 1946, when he received an honorable discharge from the service.
 Deciding not to accept a graduate assistantship in painting at Iowa, he instead accepted a position as photographer and filmmaker at a commercial art studio, Goold Studios, in Manhattan.
 In the same year, Sol Wishnepolsky officially changed his name to Sol Worth.
 Worth worked in the same firm for over seventeen years, eventually becoming vice-president and creative director.
 From 1948 to 1950 he studied at the New School for Social Research, where he took courses in film production, film animation, and film editing.